How to buy the best internet TV box

 Different internet TV boxes give you access to different online content.
 Compare a variety of models to make sure that the apps and channels you want are accessible.

-Most offer access to BBC iPlayer, but they won't all give you access to other catch-up services, such as ITV Player, All 4 and My5.
-Some will let you stream films from Netflix or Amazon Instant Video (if you have subscribed), or watch videos on sites like YouTube; others let you access the Picasa and Flickr photo sharing websites.
+Most offer access to BBC iPlayer, but they won't all give you access to other catch-up services, such as ITV Hub, All 4 and My5.
+Some will let you stream films from Netflix or Amazon Prime Video (if you have a subscription), or watch videos on sites like YouTube; others let you access the Picasa and Flickr photo sharing websites.

 Some internet TV boxes also let you 'cast' or 'mirror' what is on your mobile device to your TV screen, so you can navigate menus and control what you are watching with a phone or tablet.